 - your nationality or immigration status

-Guidelines for fee status are established by the UK Council for International Student Affairs (UKCISA).
+Guidelines for fee status are established by the governments of the four countries of the UK.
 The regulations are detailed and there are some exceptions for refugees and frontier workers.

-Each university and authority you deal with makes its own decision about your fee status, based on UKCISA guidelines.
+Each university and authority you deal with makes its own decision about your fee status.

 Are you eligible for home fee status?

-In order to be classified as a Home/EU student for fee purposes, you would normally need to have UK/EU nationality and to have been ordinarily resident in the European Economic Area for the past three years.
+In order to be classified as a home student for fee purposes, you would normally need to have UK nationality and to have been ordinarily resident in the European Economic Area for the past three years.

-Time spent in the UK/EU for educational purposes is not counted as ordinary residence and some sorts of time spent abroad can be disregarded.
+Time spent in the UK for educational purposes is not counted as ordinary residence and some sorts of time spent abroad can be disregarded.